HarperDB/documentation/docs/custom-functions/define-routes.md

 * **preValidation**

-   This takes the authorization header from the inbound request and executes the same authentication as the standard HarperDB Operation API.
-It will determine if the user exists, and if they are allowed to perform this operation. **The request method defined below must be the handler when you use this preValidation hook**.
+   This takes the authorization header from the inbound request and executes the same authentication as the standard HarperDB Operations API.
+It will determine if the user exists, and if they are allowed to perform this operation. **If you use the request method, you have to use preValidation to get the authenticated user**.

 * **request**

    Executes a request against HarperDB.
-It bypasses the Operations API, and uses the request.body, which should contain a standard HarperDB operation.
+It calls the operations API, with authorization.

 * **requestWithoutAuthentication**